Messianic Myths and Ancient Peoples: Plot

-Shirley continues in her mission, convincing Troy and reluctant atheist Britta to help with her Jesus rap video.
+Shirley continues in her mission, convincing Jehovah's Witness Troy and atheist Britta to reluctantly help with her Jesus rap video.
 They are interrupted by Abed, who has convinced the student body that they are part of something important.
 Out on the lawn the students are all gathered around Abed as he continues filming his epic.
-Enraptured Greendale students discussing the film and flock to Abed to ask questions about his work.
+Enraptured Greendale students discuss the film and flock to Abed to ask questions about his work.
 When Shirley protests, the other students accuse her of being a Pharisee, and she runs off.

 Troy alerts the rest of the study group to Pierce's late-night shenanigans with the Hipsters.
-Pierce and Leonard are drinking out of paper bags when Dean Pelton emerges from his Prius with Shirley—leaving his keys behind.
+Pierce and Leonard are drinking out of paper bags when Dean Pelton emerges from his Prius with Shirley, leaving his keys behind.
 Pierce is talked into a drunken joyride in the dean's car with the other Hipsters.
-The Hipsters crash at extremely low speed into a light pole due to one of their members' sudden genuine confusion.
-Pierce stays with his fellow, as the other Hipsters run off.
+They crash at extremely low speed into a light pole because one of their members has a bout of sudden genuine confusion.
+Pierce stays with him as the other Hipsters run off.
 In the cafeteria, the dean explains that Shirley has filed an official complaint on the grounds of separation of church and state but is convinced by Abed that his film is not about Jesus, as it is allegorical.

-Abed realizes in post-production that his film is a "self-indulgent, adolescent mess" which will ensure that he never has a real career.
-He prays to God to save him from himself which Shirley overhears.
-She destroys the equipment with a baseball bat, ensuring that Abed's film will never be seen.
+Abed realizes in post-production that his film is a "self-indulgent, adolescent mess" that will ensure that he never has a real career.
+He prays to God to save him from himself.
+Shirley overhears him and destroys the equipment with a baseball bat, ensuring that the film will never be seen.